emodii/telegram-servermanager/README.md

 Run shell commands on a linux host from a telegram bot.

 ## Description
-First of all: this project is not finished, more security options will come.
+This project gives you the possibility to **run shell commands** on a linux host from a telegram bot.
+Functions:
+* `/run`: run shell commands
+* `/status`: check status of a service
+* `/wake`: wake up clients in your network with WakeOnLan
+* Choose between **whitelist** or **blacklist** for the commands you want to run.
+You can add commands to the list in the setup.
+* Logging: check the `bot_activity.log` to see, if someone is trying something evil.

 Use this bot carefully!

-This project gives you the possibility to **run shell commands** on a linux host from a telegram bot with `/run`.
-You can also **check service status** with `/status`, **WakeOnLan** is added by using `/wake`.
-Choose between **whitelist** or **blacklist** for the commands you want to run (whitelist is strongly recommended)!
-Both options come with a pre-defined list to help you, and you can also add more commands to the list while running the setup.
-Loggin: View the log-file to see, what is happening with your bot.
-Do users run forbidden commands?
-Anyone evil trying to access your bot?
+Dont expose dangerous commands to it.

 ## Examples
 /run: